 As mentioned, in the next years, the focus will be on the phenomenon of dehumanization itself, as it has been already in some of the events since 2016.

 To reach out to other disciplines, to arts, to the public and to politics, requires much cooperation.
-Some has started already, mainly locally.
-Thanks therefore to the Center for Law in Biomedicine (CELAB), the Vera and Donald Blinken Open Society Archive (OSA) and the Center for Arts and Culture (CAC) for joining in for this project and for helping in various ways already.
-I also thank my colleagues Laszlo Kontler (CEU, history) and Andrea Timar (ELTE, literary studies) for the collaboration.
+Thanks therefore to the Group Kultur einer Digitalstadt e.V, the Center for Law in Biomedicine (CELAB), the Vera and Donald Blinken Open Society Archive (OSA) and the Center for Arts and Culture (CAC) for the interactions and cooperations regarding this project.
+I also want thank my colleagues Laszlo Kontler (CEU, history) and Andrea Timar (ELTE, literary studies) for the collaboration.

 Further cooperations are planned, at the local and international level.